Serral History, Family Crest & Coats of Arms

 Some of the Serral family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Serral family to the New World and Oceana
+Migration of the Serral family

 Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
 People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
 Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Serral, or a variant listed above: John Searl settled in Barbados in 1680 with his servants; Bridget Searle settled in Virginia in 1623 with her husband; Francis, John Searle settled in Virginia in 1635.